fobnail/docs/docs/fobnail-api.md

 flash.
 Depending on the key's type (symmetric or asymmetric) and usage permissions, various operations are available.
 For symmetric keys, it is encryption and decryption.
-For asymmetric keys, it is signing, decryption, KDF, and public key read (The client extracts the public key and does encryption on its own).
+For asymmetric keys, it is signing, decryption, KDF, and public key read (the client extracts the public key and does encryption on its own).

 Key, once created, may not be read (except for the public key).
 Fobnail Token